JDhub101/DataScienceProfessional/README.md

 ## About Me
-Hi, I'm Jake.
+Hi, I'm JD.
 I have a background in:
 - creating and embedding data transformation projects.
 - analysing data to provide assurance that processes are compliant with regulatory expectations.
 - creating interactive dashboards to highlight and track operational effectivness.